 You may be using the wrong type of encoding.
 When creating CSV files, use UTF-8 encoding for the upload or convert differently encoded files to UTF-8 before uploading.

 Example: You use an ANSI encoding instead of UTF-8, and your upload file for the German website contains the word "Schutzausrüstung".
-Your editor will usually display this word correctly, as it adjusts to the ANSI encoding of the CSV file.
+Your editor will usually display this word correctly as it adjusts to the ANSI encoding of the CSV file.

 If, for example, you import the CSV file into Excel and use the default encoding (usually "1252: Western European (Windows)"), "Schutzausrüstung" is displayed correctly.